 COLUMBUS (WCMH) — The Ohio Department of Health has released the latest number of COVID-19 cases in the state at 2 p.m., Friday.

-In its most recent update, the Department of Health reported an additional 74 deaths, bringing the state total to 18,991.
+The Department of Health reported 87 deaths Friday, bringing the state total to 19,528.
 The state is updating the total number of deaths only after death certificates have been processed, usually twice a week.

-Vaccination in Ohio is open to those 16 and older.
+Vaccinations in the state is open to those 12 and older.